sencheng/CoBeL-RL/readme.md

     * and the unitypackage for the environments: **https://ruhr-uni-bochum.sciebo.de/s/gdphysRY1P7pAyT**

+    * the unitypackage is also available in the git folder: **environments/environments_unity/source/unity_environments.unitypackage**

     Then you set up a new project with unity.
 See: **https://docs.unity3d.com/560/Documentation/Manual/GettingStarted.html**

     To import the 'mlagents' framework into your project you select the 'Window/PackageManager' menu item in the editor,